 NOTE: The red band is often hard to discern, especially if your resistor is blue.
 If you are unsure, use a Volt/Ohm meter to verify the value.
 Set the meter to 2k and connect the black lead to the COM port on the meter and the red lead to ΩV port.

 5 - Male to male breadboard jumper wires: Prototyping on the breadboard a snap with these wires!

-1 - Small 5” needle nose plyers (optional): Use to resistor legs.
+1 - Small 5” needle nose pliers (optional): Use to insert resistor legs into the breadboard.
 More tips in the video.

 1 - Volt/Ohm multimeter (optional): Optional but you should own one!